-Here’s Hank, Bookmarks Are People Too!
+Bookmarks Are People Too!

 by Henry Winkler and Lin Oliver (2014)

-Hank and his classmates are putting on a play for Children’s Reading Week, written by their teacher, Ms. Flowers.
+In this title, Hank and his classmates are putting on a play for Children’s Reading Week, written by their teacher, Ms. Flowers.
 Hank is pretty nervous about reading and memorizing the script.
-Hank has Dyslexia, just as in the Hank Zipzer series, although this is never explicitly stated.
-The sweetest part of this Intro Title is the relationship between Hank and his friend Frankie.
-Frankie is a great reader, speller, and friend; he’s always there to help Hank sound out a word.
+Hank has dyslexia, just as in the Hank Zipzer series, although it is never explicitly named.
+Instead, Hank talks honestly about the challenges he faces with his schoolwork.
+As he looks at the script for the play, “All the words started to swim on the pages.”
+But, don’t worry.
+Hank’s Frankie – “best friends since we were babies” – is there to help.